laingangiang2006/INFO102-Foundations-of-App-Development/README.md

 ## Project

-This is my graded project for this course.
+This is my graded group project for this course.
+I worked on this project with my teammate, Diksha Patel.
 It carries the most weight among all graded items.

 > *All work in this repository is my own, completed as part of my studies.*